foliant-docs/docs/src/config.md

             Gdpi: 0
 ```

-Each preprocessor has to be put in separate list item.
-If you don’t need to set any options, just put the preprocessor’s name in the item (`flags`, `includes` and `blockdiag` in the example above).
-If you are setting preprocessor options, then make it a mapping, with key being the preprocessor name, and value — another mapping, with preprocessor options. (`macros`, `plantuml` and `graphviz` in the example above).
+Each preprocessor has to be put in a separate list item.
+If you don’t need to set any options, just put the preprocessor’s name in the item (`flags`, `includes`, and `blockdiag` in the example above).
+If you are setting preprocessor options, then make it a mapping, with key being the preprocessor name, and value — another mapping, with preprocessor options. (`macros`, `plantuml`, and `graphviz` in the example above).

 Refer to each preprocessor’s respective docs for details on which options they have and how to set them.